sweet-delights/hybrid-platforms-conductor/README.md

     -n, --node NODE                  Select a specific node.
 Can be a regular expression to select several nodes if used with enclosing "/" characters. (can be used several times).
     -r, --nodes-service SERVICE      Select nodes implementing a given service (can be used several times)

+Command runner options:
+    -s, --show-commands              Display the commands that would be run instead of running them

 Actions Executor options:
+    -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16)

+Connector ssh options:
     -g, --ssh-gateway-user USER      Name of the gateway user to be used by the gateways.
 Can also be set from environment variable hpc_ssh_gateway_user.
 Defaults to ubradm.
     -j, --ssh-no-control-master      If used, don't create SSH control masters for connections.
-    -m, --max-threads NBR            Set the number of threads to use for concurrent queries (defaults to 16) -q, --ssh-no-host-key-checking   If used, don't check for SSH host keys.
+    -q, --ssh-no-host-key-checking   If used, don't check for SSH host keys.
-    -s, --show-commands              Display the SSH commands that would be run instead of running them -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to hpc_ssh_user or USER environment variables)
+    -u, --ssh-user USER              Name of user to be used in SSH connections (defaults to hpc_ssh_user or USER environment variables)
     -w, --password                   If used, then expect SSH connections to ask for a password.
     -y GATEWAYS_CONF,                Name of the gateways configuration to be used.
 Can also be set from environment variable hpc_ssh_gateways_conf.
 Defaults to munich.